 Elizabeth Strout's 2016 book revolves around ideas of recovery, reunion and reconciliation.
-Told by the titular Lucy Barton from a future perspective, drawing on hindsight and the unreliability on memory, it looks at a five day period when our heroine finds herself hospitalized and confronted by her estranged mother.
+Told by the titular Lucy Barton from a future perspective, drawing on hindsight and the unreliability of memory, it looks at a five day period when our heroine finds herself hospitalised and confronted by her estranged mother.
 The wise, deeply touching story of self-discovery and family ties galvanized readers and topped best-sellers charts.

-Playwright Rona Munro (The James Plays, National Theatre) adapts the prose into a monologue and former head of the National Theatre Richard Eyre directs.
+Playwright Rona Munro (The James Plays, National Theatre) adapts the prose into a monologue and former head of the National Theatre Richard Eyre directs, having collaborated with Linney previously on The Crucible (Virginia Theatre, 2002) and 2008 film The Other Man.

 |What||My Name is Lucy Barton, Bridge Theatre|